-As mentioned in Downloadable Serial Communication Protocols section, both the MJ1 (Port 1), MJ2 (Port 2), MJ3 (Port 3) & COM serial ports support downloadable protocols.
-To assign a downloadable protocol to an OCS serial port, select the Protocol Config item in Cscape's Program menu and then setup a protocol for Port 1, Port 2, Port 3 or COM (or All).
+As mentioned in Downloadable Serial Communication Protocols section, both the MJ1 (Port 1) and MJ2 (Port 2) serial ports support downloadable protocols.
+To assign a downloadable protocol to an OCS serial port, select the Protocol Config item in Cscape's Program menu and then setup a protocol for Port 1 or Port 2 (or both).

-The currently downloaded protocol, if any, and its version number are displayed for both Port 1, Port 2, Port 3 and COM.
+In the View Protocols Sub-Menu, the currently downloaded protocol, if any, and its version number are displayed for both Port 1 and Port 2.

-Port 1 Protocol Name (None loaded) or name of the protocol assigned to MJ1 Protocol Version Blank or version of the protocol assigned to MJ1 Port 2 Protocol Name (None loaded) or name of the protocol assigned to MJ2 Protocol Version Blank or version of the protocol assigned to MJ2 Port 3 Protocol Name (None loaded) or name of the protocol assigned to MJ3 Protocol Version Blank or version of the protocol assigned to MJ3 COM Protocol Name (None loaded) or name of the protocol assigned to COM
+Port 1 Protocol Name (None Loaded) or name of the protocol assigned to MJ1 Protocol Version Blank or version of the protocol assigned to MJ1 Port 2 Protocol Name (None Loaded) or name of the protocol assigned to MJ2 Protocol Version Blank or version of the protocol assigned to MJ2